Art and Design

 - media designer

-The Art Department and student art facilities are housed in the Galvin Fine Arts Center.
-Our main drawing and painting studio is 1,600 square-feet of beautifully-lit open space.
-Graphic design classes are held in Mac computer labs and our book arts/printmaking/papermaking studio is not only unique, it is fully equipped.
+Our Art and Design Department is in the Galvin Fine Arts Center.
+The main drawing and painting studio is 1,600 square-feet of beautifully-lit open space.
+Graphic Design classes are held in Mac computer labs and our book arts/printmaking/papermaking studio is not only unique, it is fully equipped.

-Galvin features two public galleries – the Morrissey and Catich – for students to exhibit their work.
-Some foundation and advanced courses are held in studios at the Figge Museum in downtown Davenport, and as a huge bonus, our students can visit the museum's collection, attend lectures, and participate in workshops for free.
+Galvin is home to two public galleries – the Morrissey and Catich – for you to exhibit your work.
+You'll take some foundation and advanced courses in studios at the Figge Museum in downtown Davenport, and as a huge bonus, our students can visit the museum's collection, attend lectures, and participate in workshops for free.

 Scholarships are available for students who show exemplary talent in their artwork.
 If you have that type of creative passion, we want to talk to you about how studies at St. Ambrose can enrich your talent and help lead to several fulfilling career paths.